MicrosoftDocs/SupportArticles-docs/support/dynamics-365/supply-chain/production/item-rm-not-reserved.md

 ---
 title: Item RM can't be reserved when production order is released
-description: Introduces a by-design behavior where you receive an error that states that item RM could not be fully reserved when releasing a production order.
+description: Introduces a by-design behavior where you receive an error that states that Item RM could not be fully reserved when releasing a production order.
 author: johanhoffmann
 ms.date: 06/24/2021
 ms.topic: troubleshooting